 Consistent Data is Key

-Participants in my Excel courses often tell me that they need to clean up data imported from other sources before they can analyze it using various calculations, charts, and PivotTables.
+You need to clean up data imported from other sources before you can analyze it using various calculations, charts, and PivotTables.

 Hopefully the methods outlined in this article will save you some time and make life easier!